 Given that the average movie ticket in the US cost $8.60 in 2017, and frequently goes above $10 in most major cities, it’s not hard to see why MoviePass is tempting, as you’d only have to see one or two films to make your money back.

 When you sign up, the company sends you a debit card in the mail, which you’ll then need to activate.

 When you want to see a film, use the app to search for available showings to check MoviePass is supported.
 Once you’ve picked one, head to the cinema, and once you’re you use the app to check in for your selected showing.

 At that point MoviePass loads the cost of the ticket onto the card, and you have 30 minutes to buy your ticket using the MoviePass card.

-It’s worth noting that you can’t use MoviePass to book tickets in advance, only on the same day - and on that note you are limited to one movie per day, but that’s unlikely to be an issue for many people, though the current offer for new subscribers is limited to four movies per month instead.
+It’s worth noting that you can’t use MoviePass to book tickets in advance, only on the same day - and on that note you are limited to one movie per day, but that’s unlikely to be an issue for many people.

 It's a pretty convoluted process, but it's clear MoviePass hopes to simplify it - in March 2018 the company announced a partnership with Landmark Theatres that lets MoviePass users book tickets in advance and reserve seats through the app.

 MoviePass claims that 91% of cinemas in the US, and you can use the website and the app to check which of your local screens are included in the service.